 All this is to say that the modern email marketing industry operates on an ethical permission basis.
-As such, email opt-ins have become a crucial method for obtaining consent from leads.
+As such, email opt-ins and even double opt-ins have become a crucial method for obtaining consent from leads.

 |Want to jump ahead? |

 What is email opt-in?
 What’s the difference between a single opt-in & a double opt-in?
 What are the use cases for different email opt-in approaches?
 List growth

 Improve your email deliverability rate

 Read the most significant, most organized volume of information written about email deliverability.

 An email opt-in is a type of subscription process that email marketers use to build up their mailing lists for send-outs.
 During the opt-in process, internet users voluntarily provide their details to the marketer through a signup form.

 The email opt-in approach is the ethical way to grow email lists, as opposed to purchasing lists, which is not recommended for a variety of reasons.

 There are two distinct types of email opt-ins in modern email marketing: the single opt-in and the double opt-in.